DiamondLightSource/cothread/docs/cothread.rst

     ..  method:: Signal(value)

         Adds the given value to the queue, waking up a waiting cothread if one is waiting.
-This routine does not suspend the caller.
+This routine does not suspend the caller.  ``True`` is returned on success.

+        If the queue is full, i.e. if `max_length` was specified on creation and the current queue length is equal to this limit, then no action is taken and ``False`` is returned.

+    ..  method:: Reset()

+        Discards all values in the queue.

     ..  method:: close()